aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/trying-forgotten-password/_index.md

 ### **Brute force attack on the archive**

 So compose and test passwords one by one.
-If there will be success program prints proper password to console.
+If there will be success program prints the proper password to the console.

 {{< gist "aspose-zip-gists" "d69b478235af94b9860be5443f24d031" "GuessPassword.cs" >}}